Why working harder won’t fix what foundational brain support can.

 Inside, the foundation is telling a different story.

-One of the most common things I hear from people is:
+One of the most common things I hear from people is this: I can still function, but I am paying for it.

 Two people can go through similar seasons of stress, loss, or pressure.
-One comes out the other side and eventually finds their footing again.
-The other remains stuck — foggy, depleted, emotionally overloaded — even after the storm has technically passed.
+One comes out the other side and finds their footing again.
+The other stays foggy, drained, and overloaded even after the storm has passed.

 Why?